AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       int ngrow = 1;
       mf.define(ba, dm, ncomp, ngrow);

-Given an existing MultiFab, one can also make an alias MultiFab as follows.
+Given an existing :cpp:`MultiFab`, one can also make an alias MultiFab as follows.

+.. highlight:: c++

 ::